top of page

 Culture is a wild ride—on the one hand, it's perpetually shape-shifting with each passing trend, evolving with every ebb of new influences that flow in and out of our existences, in a digitally-connected, globalised world.
 But beneath all that flux, a rock-solid foundation of beliefs, traditions, and etiquettes flows from generation to generation.
 For our 7 artists seen above, creating art around their cultural roots is a preservation of what otherwise could be lost.
 It's a somewhat sacred undertaking.

 The world we inhabit is increasingly digital, with its own set of advantages and drawbacks—topics we'll explore in future essays.
 However, with AI-generated content projected to dominate online platforms by 2025 (comprising nearly 90% of online content), there has never been a more pressing need to safeguard the cultures and heritages that have nurtured generations with love, connection and a sense of family.
 Neglecting our ancient roots would be akin to losing a beloved family member whose wisdom and stories we can no longer access.
-As we continue ahead, let us seek solace in art and culture that fosters a return to community, using it as a celebration of our shared heritage, and the richness of human experience.
+As we continue, let us seek solace in art and culture that fosters a return to community, using it to celebrate our shared heritage and the abundance of the human experience.

 bottom of page